FrereB/CS3D5B/README.md

     Brendan - created the question library (had trouble pushing so Baptiste pushed for him)

     David - worked on the overall design of the project and bug-bashing

     Margaux - worked on the Login page and Profile Picture selection feature

+Our video presentation can be found here: https://youtu.be/KnSAa4mc_fk